sclevine/xsum/README.md

 ### Top-level Attributes

 By default, xsum only calculates checksums for file/directory **contents**, including when extended mode flags are used.
-This means that by default, extended checksums only include attributes (e.g., permissions) for files/directories that are **inside a specified directory**.
+This means that by default, extended checksums only include attributes (e.g., UNIX permissions) for files/directories that are **inside a specified directory**.

 Use `-i` to include top-level attributes:
 ```
-$ xsum -fi "The Beatles.tar"
+$ xsum -fi "The Beatles.tar" "The Beatles/"
 sha256:60f6435e916aae9c4b1a7d4d66011963d80c29744a42c2f0b2171e4c50e90113:7777+ugi  The Beatles.tar
+sha256:7a90cbb0973419f0d3b10a82e53281aa3f0f317ab4ecce10570f26a7404975a1:7777+ugi  The Beatles
 ```

 Without `-i`, `xsum` will not append an attribute mask for non-directories, for example:
 ```
-$ xsum -f "The Beatles.tar" "The Beatles"
+$ xsum -f "The Beatles.tar" "The Beatles/"
 sha256:d0ed3ba499d2f79b4b4af9b5a9301918515c35fc99b0e57d88974f1ee74f7820  The Beatles.tar  # contents only!
 sha256:c1ee0a0a43b56ad834d12aa7187fdb367c9efd5b45dbd96163a9ce27830b5651:7777+ug  The Beatles
 ```

-Additionally, without any extended mode flags, xsum checksums follow the standard format used by other checksum tools:
+Additionally, without any extended flags, xsum checksums and errors follow the standard output format used by other checksum tools:
 ```
-$ xsum "The Beatles.tar"
+$ xsum "The Beatles.tar" "The Beatles/"
 d0ed3ba499d2f79b4b4af9b5a9301918515c35fc99b0e57d88974f1ee74f7820  The Beatles.tar
+xsum: The Beatles: is a directory
 ```

-### Installation
+## Installation

 Binaries for macOS, Linux, and Windows are [attached to each release](https://github.com/sclevine/xsum/releases).
 (WIP)

+To install `xsum-pcm`, copy the binary to `$PATH`.
+Invoke it with `xsum -a pcm`.

-`xsum` is also available as a [Docker image](https://hub.docker.com/r/sclevine/xsum).
+`xsum` is also available as a [Docker image](https://hub.docker.com/r/sclevine/xsum) (includes `xsum-pcm`).
 (WIP)

-### Go Package
+## Go Package

 xsum may be imported as a Go package.
 See [godoc](https://pkg.go.dev/github.com/sclevine/xsum) for details.